-18 If a coroutine is invoked before a DO CONCURRENT construct begins execution, the same instance of it

-19 shall not be resumed during more than one iteration of that execution of that construct.
-A coroutine shall

-20 not be invoked using the same instance variable during more than one iteration of a DO CONCURRENT

-21 construct.
-If a coroutine is invoked during an iteration of a DO CONCURRENT construct, that instance execution of a CRITICAL construct, the same instance of it shall be terminated during that execution of that construct, and it shall not be resumed after that execution of that construct completes.
-If a coroutine is invoked before execution of a CRITICAL construct begins, the same instance of it shall not
+- 20 If a coroutine is invoked before a DO CONCURRENT construct begins execution, the same instance of it - 21 shall not be resumed during more than one iteration of that execution of that construct.
+A coroutine shall - 22 not be invoked using the same instance variable during more than one iteration of a DO CONCURRENT - 23 construct.
+If a coroutine is invoked during an iteration of a DO CONCURRENT construct, that instance - of it shall be terminated during that iteration, and it it shall not be terminated or resumed during a - 25 different iteration of that execution of that construct. - 26 If a coroutine is invoked from within a CRITICAL construct or from within a procedure invoked during - 27 execution of a CRITICAL construct, the same instance of it shall be terminated during that execution - of that construct, and it shall not be resumed after that execution of that construct completes.
+If a - 29 coroutine is invoked before execution of a CRITICAL construct begins, the same instance of it shall not - 30 be resumed from within that execution of that CRITICAL construct or from within a procedure invoked - 31 during that execution of that CRITICAL construct.